iamrahulramu/Smart-Irrigation-System/README.md

 ## Project Overview
 This project aims to develop a system to automate the irrigation process based on real-time environmental data, intended to reduce manual effort and water wastage.
 The system performs the following actions:
-- Collects temperature, humidity, and rainfall data through sensors
+- Collects temperature, humidity, and rainfall data through sensors.
-- Sends this data to the ThingSpeak Cloud
+- Sends this data to the ThingSpeak Cloud.
-- Analyzes decision conditions based on sensor data using MATLAB code on ThingSpeak
+- Analyzes decision conditions based on sensor data using MATLAB code on ThingSpeak.
-- Automatically activates a miniature water pump when soil moisture is low and the ambient temperature is high
+- Automatically activates a miniature water pump when soil moisture is low and the ambient temperature is high.
-- Additionally, sends alerts to the user whenever irrigation is initiated
+- Additionally, sends alerts to the user whenever irrigation is initiated.

 ---